Your rights and our obligations

 - Process a job application

-- Send you communications that you have requested, for example our email newsletter
+- Send you communications that you have requested, or which we think you will find of interest, for example our email newsletter

 We believe that all of these purposes are justified on the basis of our legitimate interest in running and promoting our business, our contractual requirements to deliver agreed products or services to you, and to fulfil our legal obligations.